Lead Generator #10 – Start Your Own Mini-Trade Show

 Need some immediate exposure?
 Is your market primarily local?
 Do you serve a niche market that is tightly focused?
 Big trade shows – local or otherwise – too expensive?

 All good reasons to start your OWN local mini-trade show.

-We did this 25 years ago, when launching our engineering consulting business.
+We did this in 1986, just prior to launching our engineering consulting business.
 Like most startups, we did not have much cash and we needed to gain exposure.
 We needed to make a splash — FAST — to let people know we were in business.

 So, we cooked up the First Annual Minnesota EMC Event, realizing there might not be a second one.
-It made the splash we wanted, and twenty five years later, the show is still going strong.
+It made the splash we wanted, and all these years later, the show is still going strong.
 In fact, the show has outlived several much larger trade shows in the Minnesota market.